 Turn on all electrical appliances and lights to ensure the cables are in good working order.
 Again, dampness can get into electrical lines or inlets/outlets so ensuring these are in good working order will prevent any unnecessary burdens down the road.
-The consequence of having unserviceable electrical can make for a very unpleasant trip – even a complete turnaround if your fridge/aircon or lighting are not functional.
+The consequence of having unserviceable electrical can make for a very unpleasant trip – even a complete turnaround if your fridge/aircon or lighting is not functional.
 No one wants to drink warm beer!!

 Be sure to check the electric brake and battery monitor too.
 Laws can vary from state to state and a serviceable breakaway controller and remote monitor are required by law in NSW.

 Lastly, check the brakes and driving lights are all in good working order.

-Most likely (hopefully!) the fridge and pantry would have cleaned out prior to storage so a quick clean and re-stock is all that’s needed making sure to include your fav camping snacks.
+Most likely (hopefully!) the fridge and pantry would have been cleaned out prior to storage so a quick clean and re-stock is all that’s needed making sure to include your favorite camping snacks.
 Giant Marshmallows and campfire popcorn are some of our favourites!!

 Flush any water tanks with fresh water and if there is any remaining odour Milton's bleach will kill just about any nasties left in the tank.
 You can then flush with a mix of baking soda and water to remove the bleach taste before filling with fresh water.